A regularity class for the roots of non-negative functions: Flat H older smoothness

 Up to smoothness $\beta=2,$ flatness can thus be defined directly without the need to resort to a quantity such as \eqref{eq.flatness_cond}.
 This was used in the recent statistical literature, see \cite{Patschkowski2014}.
-To further illustrate the previous result, consider the linear function $f_1(x)=x.$ As mentioned above, $f_1\in C^\beta ([0,1])$ for any $\beta>0$, but has regularity one with respect to the H\"older cones.
-Indeed, there is no extension of $f_1$ to a non-negative function on $\R$ that is smoother than Lipschitz since the non-negativity constraint induces a kink at zero.
+To further illustrate the previous result, consider the linear function $f_1(x)=x.$ While $f_1\in C^\beta ([0,1])$ for any $\beta>0$, it has regularity one with respect to the H\"older cones.
+Indeed, $f_1$ cannot be extended to a non-negative function on $\R$ that is smoother than Lipschitz since the non-negativity constraint induces a kink at zero.

-The previous theorem cannot be extended to smoothness indices above $\beta=2.$ Indeed, the function $f(x)=(x-1/2)^2$ is at most in $\mH^2 ([0,1]),$ but can be extended to a function in $C^\beta(\R)$ for any $\beta>0$.
+The previous theorem cannot be extended to smoothness indices above $\beta=2.$ Indeed, the function $f(x)=(x-1/2)^2$ is at most in $\mF^2 ([0,1]),$ but can be extended to a function in $C^\beta(\R)$ for any $\beta>0$.
 The reason is that for smoothness $\beta \in(1,2],$ any violation of \eqref{eq.flatness_cond} must occur at the boundary, since the smoothness and non-negativity constraints together imply \eqref{eq.flatness_cond} for interior points.
 For smoothness indices $\beta>2,$ the given example shows that there can be points in the interior of $[0,1]$ for which \eqref{eq.flatness_cond} does not hold.

-A nice feature of classical H\"older spaces is that integration and differentiation respectively increase and decrease the smoothness index by one.
-Obviously, the H\"older cone $\mH^\beta$ is not closed under differentiation, but the following theorem shows that integration viewed as an operator from $\mH^\beta$ to $\mH^{\beta+1}$ is bounded.